danpeirce/danpeirce.github.io/2017/Raspberry/RPi-PC-desktop.md

 manufacturer.
 ~~~~

-# Raspbian Light on a Raspberry Pi B Original
+# Raspbian Light on a Raspberry Pi B

 I still have a Original Rasperry Pi B from 2012 and thought I would try
 it with the new Raspbian Stretch Light.